Report – Green Wedge? Mapping Dissent Against Climate Policy in Europe

 a better sense of the various communities and groups that will support the European Green Deal (EGD), as well as understand the types of dissent and counter-mobilisation that will inevitably arise and risk derailing the implementation of the EGD’s main policy objectives.

-- First, there is little public consensus on climate policy, and that whatever consensus in favour of a proactive climate policy exists, it is fragile.
+- First, there is little public consensus on climate policy and that consensus is fragile.

-- Second, in the context of – at best – this fragile consensus, EU institutions that should be seek- ing to build coalitions and alliances with potential supporters in civil society are failing to do so: the conversation in Brussels stays in Brussels.
-There is very little engagement between the insti- tutions driving the EGD and civil society groups and organisations.
+- Second, in this context EU institutions that should be seek- ing to build coalitions and alliances with potential supporters in civil society are failing to do so: the conversation in Brussels stays in Brussels.
 The result is that, not only are climate policy detractors critical of the EGD and mounting challenges against it, but so too are the groups that, in theory, should be allies (but, in reality, are very critical).
 This means that negativity and protest are developing on either side of the issue – the EGD is too much for some, and not enough for others, and neither faction is being engaged.
 In the case of potential supporters, this is a real missed opportunity.

 - Third, online mobilisation is driven by emotional content that is best transmitted via memes, and various meme derivatives.
 It is ironic and subversive, and extremely viral.
 EU institutions and policy-makers struggle to engage with the emotional charge (and generational stamp) of this content.
 Hence the absence of engagement between policy-makers and civil society.
 This content can be found on both sides of the argument: on the side of those who seek to undermine the EGD, as well as on the side of those who feel it is too weak, and inadequate, to meet the challenges posed by climate change.